 Spinel is one of the three birthstones of August, along with peridot and sardonyx.
-Being a rare gemstone that often appears flawless, spinel comes in a range of beautiful colours.
-It is the fourth most durable gemstone with a rating of 8 on the Mohs scale, which comes just behind sapphire, ruby and diamond.
+Spinel is a rare gemstone that often appears flawless and comes in a range of beautiful colours.
+It is also the fourth most durable gemstone with a rating of 8 on the Mohs scale, which comes just behind sapphire, ruby and diamond.

 Spinel Origin and Formation

-Like rubies and sapphires, spinels are formed under immense pressure and intense heat under the earth’s surface for millions of years.
-Moreover, they are usually found in the same areas, which explains why they are often confused with each other.
+Like ruby and sapphire, spinel was formed under immense pressure and intense heat under the earth’s surface for millions of years.
+Moreover, it is usually found in the same areas, which explains why they are often confused with each other.

 Spinels consist of magnesium, aluminum and oxygen atoms which turn into liquid when hot magma emerges from below the earth’s surface and seeps into cracks in igneous or metamorphic rocks.
 When the liquid cools, it turns into colourless crystals.
 However, this rarely happens in nature as magnesium aluminum oxide mixes with impurities and gets different colours.

 It is worth mentioning that spinel is most commonly mined in alluvial deposits, meaning before being discovered and collected, spinel has been eroded from the rock in which it formed.

 Spinels can be found in India, Pakistan, Afghanistan, Myanmar (Burma), Tanzania, Sri Lanka, Australia, Russia and Vietnam.

 The wide colour range of spinels is caused by impurities or miniscule traces of other minerals mixed during its birth and growth process.
 If the microelement is chromium, the spinel turns red, pink or orange.
 In the case of iron, we get deep red colour spinels that look very similar to rubies.
 Blue, purple, violet, grey and black colours are caused by various combinations of manganese and cobalt microelements.
 Yellow and green spinel is extremely rare in nature, but it can be easily created in labs, so be wary when you see such colours in shops.

 The colour-changing phenomenon can also be seen in spinels.
 One type is bluish-grey in daylight and light purple under artificial light, other varieties turn from pink to lilac and blue to purple.